NlightNFotis/nlightnfotis.github.io/_posts/2022-06-2-three-versions-of-map.md

 With that in mind, what the `foldr` function does is that replaces the `cons` (`:`) operator with the function argument supplied to it, and *reduces* it all (*folds the list*) into a single value.

+(It also replaces the base case empty-list value `[]` with the value of the last argument supplied to it.
+In our case, we are passing the empty list (`[]`) again, which we are going to use as a base to build a new list of values on top of.)

 And here's the trick - because the (anonymous) function we passed to it is building a new list (by applying the `cons` operator again), what we end up is a new list instead